-Location Location Location
+Location Location

 Start each search at the three resources by researching the location first!
-Especially if the location of your "Target Ancestor" (the one you're researching) is a new location to you.
+Especially if the location of your "Target Ancestor" (or FAN Club Member) is a new location to you.

-By starting with location first, you get a better understanding of where the location is geographically, what kind of records are available on each resource, and what era the records are available online.
+By starting with location first, you will get a better understanding of where the location is geographically, what kind of records are available on each resource, and what era the records are available online.
 You'll want to do this location search at all three resources because every resource has different records.